ailabstw/FLaVor/examples/hello-inference/docs/classification_example.md

-# Classification task in FLaVor Inference Service
+# Classification task with the FLaVor Inference Service

 This guide will walk you through integrating the FLaVor inference service for 2D multi-label classification task using the [cft-chexpert](https://github.com/maxium0526/cft-chexpert) inference model.